pycontribs/pyrax/docs/context_objects.md

 ## Working With Context Objects

 Once you have an authenticated context object, you can work with the various services (e.g., object storage, compute, databases) for each region that your provider offers.
-Examples of regions for Rackspace would be "DFW", "LON", "SYD", while HP offers regions such as "region-a.geo-1" and "region-b.geo-1".
+Examples of regions for Rackspace are "DFW", "LON", "SYD", while HP offers regions such as "region-a.geo-1" and "region-b.geo-1".

 ### Service Names

 The various services are known by several types of names: descriptive names, project code names, and vendor product names.
 For example, the **compute** service is known within OpenStack as project **nova**, at Rackspace as the **Cloud Servers** product, and at HP as the **Cloud Compute** product.
 The descriptive name is the one that is used in these docs, but it is common for developers to use the other variations.
 The older versions of pyrax (before 1.9.0) primarily used the Rackspace-branded name for the service.

-Pyrax will accept any of these different names as aliases for the services.
+Pyrax accepts any of these different names as aliases for the services.
 Here is a partial list of these aliases for many of the current services:

 Code Name | Service Name
 ---- | ----